Skip to navigation Skip to content

 • annotate the Progress of Claim DOC with the reason for not generating compliance action, and

-• record a Display on Access (DOA) DOC in Customer First, detailing:
+• record a Display on Access (DOA) DOC.
+Add:

-• if any waiting periods are reassessed to end before the end of any potential penalty period, staff should consider generating compliance action before any payment is issued
+• if any waiting periods are reassessed to end before the end of any potential penalty period.
+Consider generating compliance action before any payment is issued

-• this DOA DOC must have an expiry date equal to the expected end of concurrent preclusion period(s)
+• an expiry date equal to the expected end of concurrent preclusion period(s)

-If a waiting period review results in payment starting before the end of a potential penalty period, compliance action must be generated.
+Compliance action must be generated if a waiting period review results in payment starting before the end of a potential penalty period.

 Continue with normal processing.
 Procedure ends here.